Generated South Carolina mountain trout stream scene representing the North Saluda River, not an exact location photo

 Compare Chattooga River, Lower Saluda River, or Eastatoee Creek when North Saluda is high, warm, crowded, or access-limited.

-Recheck current South Carolina freshwater regulations before fishing, and remember that the Greenville Watershed portion is closed to public fishing even though other North Saluda reaches can be legally accessed.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Recheck current South Carolina freshwater rules before fishing, and remember that the Greenville Watershed portion is closed to public fishing even though other North Saluda reaches can be legally accessed.

 The trout guide points anglers to access points off SC 11 rather than implying the whole river is open.